austinhuang0131/austinhuang0131.github.io/bve.md

 Aight, so hear me out: These train simulators on Steam really cost.
 Like $30+.
 Honestly, maybe they're better in the 3D graphics, but BVE Trainsim 5 could score much better in performance than these costly alternatives.

 ## Install
+**This guide only deals with BVE Trainsim 5.x.** Stuff presented below are tested on 5.7, and they should work on 5.8, but they **will not work** on 6 (which is incompatible with 5).

 ### Windows
 Read official instructions and downloads [here](http://bvets.net/en/download/).